-Please view the video below to see how this feature can make your job more easy.
+Please view the video below to see how this feature can make your job easier.

-- This feature let you to paste images from clipboard directly into the WYSIWYG editor or drag & drop local images from your computer.
+- This feature lets you paste images from clipboard directly into the WYSIWYG editor or drag & drop local images from your computer.

-- Renames images on the fly.
-If you paste an image from clipboard, it has a random name.
+- Rename images on the fly.
+If you paste an image from the clipboard, it has a random name.
 Therefore we included a handy tool for renaming any images on your server.
 Use it to add more SEO scores to your knowledge base articles.

-- Converts images on the fly.
+- Convert images on the fly.
 You can set compression type and the maximum allowed size of images pasted from clipboard (good for screenshots).
-If the size greater then the one you specified, an image will converted into JPEG format.
+If the size is greater than the one you specified, an image will be converted to JPEG format.

-- Saves images in your Media Library.
-After adding, an image is saved in the assets folder as if you uploaded it using the standard (point, click and upload) way.
+- Save images in your Media Library.
+After adding, an image is saved in the assets folder as if you uploaded it using the standard (point, click, and upload) way.

-- Supports the large number of programs and formats.
-In reality, almost all programs that allows to copy images into the clipboard are compatible.
-You can add PNG, JPEG and GIF files into your posts without any limits with incredible ease.
+- Supports a large number of programs and formats.
+In reality, almost all programs that allow copying images into the clipboard are compatible.
+You can add PNG, JPEG, and GIF files into your posts without any limits with incredible ease.
 Just try the demo to learn how it works with your favorite image editing program.